iltuoconsulenteit/DocCropper/README.md

   Windows installer cannot create the default directory (for example when not running as Administrator) it falls back to a `DocCropper` folder next to the batch script.
+- If the clone step fails, verify your network connection and ensure the chosen directory is empty.

 You can pre-populate `settings.json` or override values using `.env` files in the `env/` folder.